davidcontact/Admin_Dashboard/README.md

 # My Awesome Project

-# This project is an example of how to create a simple web application using React Js / Router / tool: Vite.
+# This project is an example of how to create a web full stack application using html css javascript php and MySQL / Tool: Font awesome, Chart.js

 Installation To run this project locally, follow these steps:
 Clone the repository: git clone https://github.com/davidcontact/Admin_Dashboard.git